onetep-devel/documentation/developer_area.rst

      at runtime is not trivial (``omp_set_schedule()``).
   4. Having a dynamic `fast_density_trim_threshold` -- we could probably start the NGWF optimisation with a cruder approximation, tightening it as we go along.
+  5. Dynamically selecting ``MAX_TNGWF_SIZE``.
+It's currently a constant, and ``persistent_packed_tngwf`` is not an allocatable.
+  6. We should also consider a more FFT-heavy approach in which we only FFT-interpolate local (*Aa*) NGWFs, but communicate *Bb* on the coarse grid, in PPDs.
+Then we'd use the latter to build ``rowsum_Aa`` in FFT-boxes, just like in the old scheme (except with the comms done in advance) in the kernel-dependent stage.
+These would be then FFT-interpolated like in the old scheme, but then trimmed and the rest would proceed like in the fast scheme.
+This approach would conserve memory (no storing of individual trimmed Bb's, only ``rowsum_Aa``'s, ditto for bursts), and do fewer comms (communicating NGWFs in PPDs via ``remote_comm_ngwfs_of_neighbours()``).
+There would fewer burst ops, because we'd be dealing with entire rowsums instead of individual *Bb*.
+But we would be repeating FFTs in the inner loop.

 .. _dev_history: